arianaberger/time-tracker-app-js/NOTES.md

 TODO:
 - filter for entries (use window.location.search!)
 - json time data for entries is not correct
-- success class won't add to div when project created with ajax form
 - entries on project show page?

 28.02